iza-institute-of-labor-economics/gettsim/readme.md

 * The tax transfer parameters (tax rates, benefit amounts etc.) can be found in /data/params/params.xlsx This is also where you find the corresponding law.
 The content of this will be loaded into a year-specific dictionary called *tb*
-* The implementation of tax transfer rules before 2005 is complete as of now.
+* The implementation of tax transfer rules before 2005 is not complete as of now.